Once upon a time I decided to to a DIY timing belt change--I

 Intake chamber

-Thermostat type thing in foreground, butterfly intake volume control in background
+Thermostat type thing in foreground, butterfly intake volume control in

 Intake